It is an oral antidiabetic; it is used to lower sugar in the blood.

 Gliclazide is safe to take for a long time.
 There is no evidence that it harms your pancreas or your general health.

-However, gliclazide may stop working properly after a while.
+However, gliclazide may stop working correctly after a while.
 Your doctor may want to stop it or add a different medicine to help keep your blood sugar stable.

 What will happen if I suddenly stop taking gliclazide?

 Do not stop taking gliclazide without consulting your doctor.

 If you stop taking gliclazide suddenly, your diabetes may get worse.